-When a person gets arrested and placed in jail, one of the first things they (and often times friends and family) must immediately focus on, is how to get out of jail as quickly as possible.
-Generally, before a person can get out of jail, they must have a bond granted, usually by a judge, and pay some type of bail bond.
+When a person gets arrested and placed in jail, one of the first things they (and often times friends and family) must immediately focus on is how to get out of jail as quickly as possible.
+Generally, before a person can get out of jail, they must have a bond granted by a judge and pay a bail bond.
 That’s why it is important to understand exactly what a bail bond is.

 Setting of Bail Bonds

-Additionally, in Florida, certain crimes which the legislature has deemed extraordinarily heinous or by nature present a danger to society, are designated as “non-bondable” offenses, meaning that no bail will be set and the arrestee will likely remain in jail while awaiting trial.
+Additionally, in Florida, certain crimes that the legislature has deemed extraordinarily heinous or by nature present a danger to society are designated as “non-bondable” offenses, meaning that no bail will be set and the arrestee will likely remain in jail while awaiting trial.

 Murder, certain sexual battery crimes, and armed burglary are examples of criminal offenses that are considered non-bondable in Florida.

-If you have been arrested on a non-bondable offense you will need an experienced criminal defense attorney to set a bond motion in your case to argue that you should be granted a bail, and permitted to return home while awaiting the resolution of your case.
+If you have been arrested on a non-bondable offense, you will need an experienced criminal defense attorney to set a bond motion in your case to argue that you should be granted bail and permitted to return home while awaiting the resolution of your case.

 Types of Bail Bonds in Florida

-Although there are several varieties of bail bonds, the two most common types are a cash bond and a surety bond.
+Although there are several types of bail bonds, the two most common are cash bonds and surety bonds.

 Cash Bond

-A cash bond is when the arrestee pays the full amount of the bail in cash.
+A cash bond is when the arrestee pays the full bail amount in cash.
 A cash bond is most effective when the judge has set a very low bail amount.

 For example, someone arrested on suspicion of DUI is likely to have a bail set at around $500.00.
-If that arrestee is able to pay that amount, it makes sense to pay the $500.00 in cash.
+If that arrestee can pay that amount, it makes sense to pay the $500.00 in cash.
 Once the criminal case is resolved, the $500.00 will be applied to any applicable fees, and any remaining amount will be returned.

 Surety Bond

-A surety bond is when the arrestee utilizes a bail bondsman who agrees to be responsible for the debts or obligations of the arrestee.
-Here, the bail bondsman pays the full amount of the bail.
+A surety bond occurs when the arrestee uses a bail bondsman who agrees to be responsible for the arrestee's debts or obligations.
+Here, the bail bondsman pays the full bail amount.

 In return, the arrestee pays the bail bondsman a percentage of the assigned bail.
-It is common for the bail bondsman to charge a fee of 10% of the total assigned bail.
+It is common for bail bondsmen to charge a fee of 10% of the total bail amount.

-The 10% paid by the arrestee to the bail bondsman is kept by the bail bondsman as their fee for doing business; this is why it makes sense to pay a cash bond if you are able to do so.
+The 10% paid by the arrestee to the bail bondsman is kept by the bondsman as their fee for doing business; this is why it makes sense to pay a cash bond if you can.

 A surety bond makes the most sense where the assigned bail is very high.
-For example, someone arrested for delivery of fentanyl (or a fentanyl derivative) could likely have a bond set at $25,000.00, or higher.
-In that case it makes sense to retain the services of a bondman, who would front the full amount to court upon the receipt of their 10% fee, or $2,500, from the arrestee.
+For example, someone arrested for delivery of fentanyl (or a fentanyl derivative) could likely have a bond set at $25,000.00 or higher.
+In that case, it makes sense to retain the services of a bondman, who would front the full amount to the court upon receipt of the arrestee's 10% fee, or $2,500.

 Bail Bondsmen

-Bail bondsmen are a necessary component to the criminal justice system, and are often quite helpful in assisting with a speedy release from jail.
+Bail bondsmen are a necessary component of the criminal justice system and often help ensure a speedy release from jail.

-ail bondsmen help attorneys by getting their clients out of jail irrespective of the financial status of the arrestee.
-Bail bondsmen and attorneys often work together to insure a client’s appearance at required court hearings, which is a mutual benefit to both parties.
-Additionally, should an arrestee wish to travel out of state or out of country while awaiting trial, a bail bondsman can help in assuring the court of the arrestee’s guaranteed return.
+Bail bondsmen help attorneys by getting their clients out of jail, regardless of the arrestee's financial status.
+Bail bondsmen and attorneys often work together to ensure a client’s appearance at required court hearings, which is a mutual benefit to both parties.
+Additionally, should an arrestee wish to travel out of state or out of the country while awaiting trial, a bail bondsman can help in assuring the court of the arrestee’s guaranteed return.

 Contact an Experienced Criminal Defense Attorney